Savoyard Alps Landscape

 Local Specialties

-One Region, Thousands of Flavors
+One Terroir, Thousands of Flavors

 "The cuisine of a country is its landscape in a saucepan." – This quote has never been truer than here, between lakes and peaks.

-Jewels of the Region
+The Jewels of the Terroir

 Key Regions of our Gastronomy